sigmaboy/nopaystation_scripts/README.md

 Just use the "-h" parameter to get all parameters and examples.
 It's useful for checking changelogs and generating download links.

 # ToDos
-* create a script to download PSM games
 * add command line parameters to control the behaviour of the download scripts (downloading/compressing only)
 * compare the whole download + compression process of pkg2zip vs. pkg2zip without zipping + torrent7z compressing